Paid advertising has been an important part of growing a business for more than 100 years.

 Pay-per-click, or PPC, management is the process of controlling a company's PPC ad spend.
 This includes creating an advertising plan, establishing budgets, and optimizing spend so you can cost effectively hit your eCommerce KPIs.

 Effective PPC management requires constant monitoring, so it is either done by a dedicated member of staff or an outside PPC company.
-An eCommerce manager should hire an experience marketer to optimize this area of eCommerce marketing.
+Part of an eCommerce manager salary should go towards hiring an experienced marketer to optimize this area of eCommerce marketing.
 Improperly managed PPC campaigns can cost a business a lot of money without helping to increase sales.

 What Is PPC In eCommerce?